jviereck/rfcs/text/0465-init-pointer-arena.md

 - Defining the type of a function argument as `&init T` causes trouble with the existing type system and is therefore not allowed: At this point rust has annotations for the lifetime of the passed in argument reference, however, recall that the `&init T` have not only a lifetime but also an initialisation phase.
 One could come up with a new notation for the initialisation phase (e.g. similar to the lifetime annotation `'a' along the lines of `''a`) but to keep this RFC simple, adding such an initialisation phase annotation is part of future work.
 The same argument holds for the `&init?
 T` reference type.

 # Drawbacks

+- Need an entire function to craete `&init T`.
+Would love to have smaller scopes local to a function.

 - The `&init T` references become immutable when assigning to `&T` references later on.
 In contrast the already available `RefCells` are more powerful in rust, as they allow the mutation of objects participating in an reference cycle at the cost of dynamic runtime checks.